 Mistaken Identity

-Sometimes, unfamiliar accounts or addresses can appear on your credit report due to simple mistakes.
-It could be the result of sharing a similar name with someone else or human error at the credit bureau.
-If this happens, contact the creditor right away to correct the mistake.
+Unfamiliar accounts or addresses can appear on your credit report because of a mix-up—like sharing a similar name or Social Security number with someone else.
+If you notice this, contact the creditor right away to correct the mistake and request that the credit bureau update your report.

 Incorrect Account Status